Medo3-coder/-Broadcasting/README.md

-   - laravel Echo : is advanced framework feature with js package reduces the amount of code to write is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
+   - laravel Echo : is advanced framework feature with js package reduces the amount of code to write is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver , is going interact with pusher to send and basically receive elements from real time message

   - ```use : npm install pusher-js laravel-echo --save```